Jody Houser: Career

+Adaptations and licensed properties

 Houser has written Star Wars adaptations for Marvel Comics such as Rogue One: A Star Wars Story (2016) and Star Wars: Thrawn (2018).
 She also wrote the original limited series Star Wars: TIE Fighter (2019).
 Charlie Hall, reviewing TIE Fighter for Polygon, wrote "it's penned by Eisner nominated writer Jody Houser, who somehow made the Rogue One: A Star Wars Story comic adaptation leaps and bounds more appetizing than the film itself.
 She also managed to reign in Timothy Zahn’s meandering reboot of the Grand Admiral Thrawn character with a series of clear, concise comics.
 TIE Fighter just might be some of her best work yet".
+In 2023, she wrote an arc for the Star Wars: Yoda (2022) limited series with artist Luke Ross and wrote the comic adaptation of Star Wars: Obi-Wan Kenobi (2023) with artist Salvador Larocca.
+A five-issue adaptation of Star Wars: The Rise of Skywalker (2019), written by Houser with artist Will Sliney, was planned to debut in mid-2020.
+However, this was later cancelled, making the film the first in the franchise not to receive a serialized comic adaptation.
+The comic was later revived, with the first issue released in February 2025.

 Houser has also written multiple comic runs on several other licensed properties such as Doctor Who (for Titan Comics), Star Trek (for IDW Publishing), Stranger Things and Critical Role (for Dark Horse Comics).
 Houser was a member of the writer's room for the ongoing series Star Trek: Year Five which ran from 2019 to 2021.
 Upon the conclusion of the series, Jamie Lovett, for ComicBook.com, wrote: "Star Trek: Year Five is a remarkable achievement for a licensed comic.
 Often, these titles have little new or exciting to offer fans of their source material and even less for those who aren't familiar, ultimately feeling redundant or vestigial.
 Star Trek: Year Five is neither.
 It set out on a mission to tell an essential missing chapter in the lives of these characters, and it succeeded".
 In Publishers Weekly's "Best-selling Books Week Ending August 23, 2020", Houser's Critical Role: Vox Machina Origins Volume 2 was 6th in "Trade Paperbacks".
 Then in September 2020, the trade paperback reached #13 on The New York Times Best Seller list in the "Graphic Books and Manga" category.
+ICv2 highlighted that Houser was on two best seller charts in June 2023 for her licensed work – #6 on "Circana BookScan Top 20 Author Graphic Novels" for Critical Role: The Mighty Nein Origins – Mollymauk Tealeaf (May 2023) and #16 on "Circana BookScan Top 20 Superhero Graphic Novels" for Stranger Things and Dungeons & Dragons (July 2021).